 - Cut a stick to the length you desire and then using a hot glue gun, glue the leaf pinwheel to the stick.

-You can leave your stick like this or you can use it to decorate gifts, cards or use your pinwheel on the top of a little bottle of nature’s glitter, like I did.
+You can leave your leaf pinwheel as it is or you can use it to decorate gifts, cards or use your pinwheel on the top of a little bottle of nature’s glitter, like I did.